Find your perfect value college

-According to the National Home Education Research Institution, and organization that “collects research about homeschooling (home-based education, home schooling), and publishes the research journal called the Home School Researcher” on the subject, there are about two million homeschooled educated students in the United States today.
+According to the National Home Education Research Institution, an organization that “collects research about homeschooling (home-based education, homeschooling), and publishes the research journal called the Home School Researcher” on the subject, there are about two million homeschooled educated students in the United States today.
 Many of these students dream of continuing their education in a university setting.
 For those that are interested, here are some tips to help along the way.

 Know What Kind of College Experience You Want

-Your first step to deciding where to apply is to have a firm grasp about the kind of college experience you want.
+Your first step to deciding where to apply is to have a firm grasp of the kind of college experience you want.
 Today you can gain your degree by going to school online or on campus, or a combination of both.
-If you want to keep up your self-paced, student driven learning consider going online.
+If you want to keep up your self-paced, student-driven learning consider going online.
 You’ll be able to continue to have flexibility with your learning and have the freedom to complete assignments more or less on your own.
 There are additional benefits to going to school online too.
 As a general rule, obtaining a degree online can be cheaper than attending an on-campus program.
 You’ll have fewer fees, like technology or club fees for example, and you won’t have to worry about paying for room and board.
-Sometimes online programs will include books and even laptops in their per credit costs, so if finances are a driving force for you, look for online programs that are all inclusive.
-You can also get most degrees online today too, from your associates degree, a bachelors, to a masters degree or even PhD program.
+Sometimes online programs will include books and even laptops in their per credit costs, so if finances are a driving force for you, look for online programs that are all-inclusive.
+You can also get most degrees online today too, from your associate’s degree, a bachelor’s, to a master’s degree or even Ph.D. program.

 The Benefits of Dual Enrollment